bloominstituteoftechnology/java-sampleemps/sampleemps_read/README.md

 ![Image of Database Layout](../sampleemps-db.png)

 Using the provided seed data, the given endpoint will product the stated output.
-Exand each endpoint to see it correct output.
+Expand each endpoint to see it correct output.

 <details>
 <summary>http://localhost:2019/employees/employees</summary>